-To move a fender fore or aft, it is necessary to loosen all attachments to the body (one at the hood hinge area, one at the front of dash slightly below the hood hinge, one at the lower portion of dash attaching to inner fender skirt, one at the door hinge pillar with the car door open and two at the rocker-rear lower end of fender).
+To move a fender fore or aft, it is necessary to loosen all attachments to the body (one at the shroud top area, one at the front of dash slightly below the hood hinge, one at the door hinge pillar with the car door open, two at the rocker-rear lower end of fender and one at lower portion of dash, attaching to inner fender skirt.

-Many times after loosening these attachments, the fender will spring to its proper position although this shouldn't happen.
+Many times after loosening these attachments, the fender will spring to its proper position.
 If the move isn't too great, the fender can be slightly forced to its correct position; but if too much force is necessary to obtain this setting, further procedures should be used.
-(Remember that putting the fender under severe strain can result in only a temporary alignment or a changing in the door line or hood split line contour, this can also cause the fender at the rocker at the rear of the wheel cut to flare out or in.)
+(Remember that putting the fender under severe strain can result in only a temporary alignment or a change in the door line or hood split line contour, this can also cause the fender at the rocker at the rear of the wheel cut to flare out or in.)

-When a major move is necessary, remove the battery and battery base and loosen all sheet metal attachments of the chassis sheet metal to radiator support of both fenders even if only one is to be relocated.
-Bolts to loosen are fender skirt (wheel house panel) radiator support, fender to radiator support (behind headlamps).
+When a major move is necessary, remove the battery and loosen all sheet metal attachments of the chassis sheet metal to radiator support of both fenders even if only one is to be relocated.
+Bolts to loosen are fender skirt (wheel house panel), radiator support, fender to radiator support (behind headlamps).
 Do not loosen the upper tie bar to fender bolts.
 Loosen the chassis sheet metal to frame bolts located at each side of the radiator on the side to be relocated.

-NOTE: When necessary to make sideto-side adjustments, loosen the radiator braces on models so equipped.
+NOTE: When necessary to make side-to-side adjustments, loosen the radiator braces on models so equipped.